Sources: Drummond to Knicks after Robinson exit

 Daily sports — scores, transfers, the storylines from the leagues you actually follow.
 Free.

-- Andre Drummond agreed to a one-year, $3.9 million deal with the Knicks on Friday per ESPN's Shams Charania, stepping in as the backup center behind Karl-Anthony Towns.
+- Andre Drummond agreed to a one-year, $3.9 million contract with the New York Knicks on Friday to replace Mitchell Robinson, sources told ESPN's Shams Charania.

-- Mitchell Robinson exited for Boston on a three-year, $47.4 million contract, a departure Knicks chairman James Dolan tied to his refusal to push the team into the luxury tax second apron.
+- Mitchell Robinson signed a three-year, $47.4 million deal with the Boston Celtics, a departure framed as expected after chairman James Dolan said the Knicks wouldn't enter the punitive luxury tax second apron.

-- Drummond led the NBA in offensive rebounds per game for seven straight seasons in Detroit and paced the league in total rebounding four times (2015-16 and 2017-2020), echoing the board profile the Knicks valued in Robinson.
+- Drummond's rebounding profile mirrors Robinson's — he led the NBA in offensive rebounds per game for seven straight seasons with Detroit and four times led the league in total rebounding.